thelfer/tfel/docs/web/drucker-prager-cap.md

   (cap).

 The last two equations depend on whether the associated mechanism is assumed active or not.
-For each systems, a first guess will be made based on an elastic prediction of the stress, as discussed in the next paragraph.
-After a solution to the implicit systems will be found, the validity of those two assumptions will be checked.
-If one of the assumption is false, the resolution will be restarted by making the opposite assumption.
+For each system, a first guess will be made based on an elastic prediction of the stress, as discussed in the next paragraph.
+After a solution to the implicit systems has been found, the validity of those two assumptions will be checked.
+If one of the assumptions is false, the resolution will be restarted by making the opposite assumption.

-In pratice, the activation of a plastic mechanism is associated to a boolean value.
+In practice, the activation of a plastic mechanism is associated with a boolean value.

 ## Elastic prediction